Valley Guard Training Offers Proprietary Security Officer (PSO) training 7 days a week.

 If I have a California State Guard Card, do I need a PSO registration?

-No, if you have a California State Guard Card, you can work for any PSE or Private Patrol Operator (PPO).
+No, if you have a California State Guard Card, you can work for any Proprietary Security Employer (PSE) or Private Patrol Operator (PPO).

 Can a PSO carry a firearm or baton?

 No, under no circumstances can a PSO carry a deadly weapon.